 How does Wealthsimple Save compare to Betterment’s Core portfolio offering?

 Wealthsimple Save offers investors exposure to a low-cost ETF portfolio suitable for an investor looking to save with minimal risk.
 The Wealthsimple Save portfolio invests in U.S. municipal and treasury bonds.
-Betterment offers both a 100% bond ETF portfolio, as well as a high-yield cash account.
+Betterment offers both a 100% bond ETF portfolio, as well as a cash account.
 Betterment recommends our 100% bond portfolio as the final destination for some of our investing goals, where we recommend a reduced stock percentage over time as you get closer to your goal.
-For ...Read More
+For savers who want ...Read More

 Investing Options with Betterment for Wealthsimple Customers